denten-books/plain-text/2-device.md

 but never with an eye towards literary machines that nevertheless occupy a central place in the early development of modern computing.

-To confront the computer as a literary device, a machine optimized for the transference between symbolic and physical states, one must first understand its peculiar relationship to universal Turing machines.
+To confront the computer as a literary device, one must first understand its peculiar relationship to universal Turing machines.
 I would like to take some time now to draw two further as yet unexplored historical lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the history of computer science and software engineering.
 The literary perspective is important because it allows